student4810/mini-project-on-ATM/README.md

 # mini-project-on-ATM
-This is a end-to-end project..
+This is a end-to-end project...